Do We Need Language-Specific Fact-Checking Models? The Case of Chinese: Experiments on Adversarial CHEF

-\textbf{Results on Adversarial CHEF} Table~\ref{tab:adversarial_results} compares model performance on adversarial versus original data from CHEF.
 All models perform worse on adversarial examples compared to the original CHEF.
-Specifically, DeBERTa-large drops from 86.25\% accuracy on original pairs to 55.01\% and 62.45\% on adversarial subsets.
+Specifically, we highlight the following findings: (1) Chinese DeBERTa drops from 86.69\% accuracy on original pairs to 57.84\% and 65.01\% on adversarial subsets.
 Baselines similarly see over 37\% decreases in both accuracy and F1 scores.
-This underscores the models' reliance on surface features and reveals label and cultural biases.
-Experiments reveal better robustness of GPTs against adversarial datasets.
-This resilience may stem from GPT models not being fine-tuned on CHEF, thereby avoiding reliance on dataset biases for claim verification.
-Instead, these models depend more on analyzing retrieved evidence to verify claims.

-\textbf{Challenges for Evidence Retrieval} We compare different retrievers regarding their recall of human-annotated gold evidence in Table \ref{tab:retriever_overall}.
-Although outperforming the Semantic Ranker, the Document-level Retriever only attains a 33.58\% $Recall@5$, indicating the difficulty of evidence retrieval, yet remarkably leads to a 74.46\% Macro F1 score in claim verification.
-This may be due to the CHEF's gold evidence annotation not being exhaustive, a known issue in datasets with evidence retrieved from the Web~\cite{schlichtkrull2023averitec}, and thus the retriever can return correct evidence that was not annotated.
-Additionally, the model might leverage surface-level patterns in claims to inform verification, which allows for high accuracy even when the available evidence is insufficient.
+This underscores the models' reliance on surface features and reveals the aforementioned biases.
+(2) Compare the translation-based \textit{GPT-4+DeBERTa} (F1 53.04\%), the multilingual \textit{mDeBERTa} (F1 60.56\%), and the \textit{Chinese DeBERTa} (F1 63.74\%), we observe a performance increase with more language-specific models, highlighting the benefits of incorporating Chinese data during pre-training.
+(3) \textit{GPT-3.5-Turbo}, which has not been fine-tuned on the CHEF dataset, demonstrates better robustness but still underperforms compared to the language-specific \textit{Chinese DeBERTa}.
+Overall, we recommend future research to use both the original and our adversarial CHEF dataset for a comprehensive evaluation.

-\textbf{DeBERTa vs. Baselines} DeBERTa's performance declines less than that of the baselines including BERT, Attention, and Graph-based models when faced with adversarial examples, about 30\% compared to over 37\%, suggesting a higher sensitivity to evidence changes.
-To investigate the reasons behind the decrease in the model's performance, we employ the inoculation fine-tuning method \citep{liu-etal-2019-inoculation}.
-The performance decline observed in the baselines primarily stems from inherent weaknesses within the model family.
+\textbf{Exposing adversarial examples to the models can improve robustness.} DeBERTa's performance declines less than that of the baselines including BERT, Attention, and Graph-based models when faced with adversarial examples, about 30\% compared to over 37\%, suggesting a higher sensitivity to evidence changes.
+To investigate the reasons behind the decrease in the model's performance and improve model's robustness, we employ the inoculation fine-tuning method \citep{liu-etal-2019-inoculation}.
+Results show the performance decline observed in the baselines primarily stems from \textbf{inherent weaknesses} within the model family.
 In contrast, for the DeBERTa model, gradually exposing it to more adversarial samples leads to a gradual reduction in the performance gap.
-Inoculation results by fine-tuning the model with different sizes of adversarial examples are provided in Figure \ref{fig:inoculation_results} in the Appendix.
+Inoculation results by fine-tuning the model with different sizes of adversarial examples are provided in Figure~\ref{fig:inoculation_results} in the Appendix~\ref{inoculation}.